klenwell/code-challenges/javascript/knockout/households/README.md

 ## Additional Requirements

-- Don't modify the given index.html file in any way.
-You're of course still allowed to modify the DOM through Javascript.
+- You can modify the index.html file but try to keep changes minimal.
 - You must write JavaScript using the Knockout.js framework.
 - The display of the household list is up to you.
 - On submission, put the serialized JSON in the provided "debug" DOM element and display that element.